TAFree/JudgeBoy/README.md

 ## Usage
 **1. Resource Website**
-JudgeBoy/public/ is root of 45.32.107.147:83 that is placed css, js, and svg files for configuring the response of each submission.
+JudgeBoy/public/ is root of 45.32.107.147:83 that is placed css, js, svg, and php files for configuring the response of each submission.
 Its configuration file is JudgeBoy/config/000-judgeboy.conf.

 **2. Judge Script Library**